How to Find the Cheapest Gas Near You

 The site also allows you to put in notes as well.
 So if there was an unusual circumstance such as a vacation that required the use of more gas, you can track that as well.
 This can help monitor your gas usage, how much you are paying, and more.

 How much do you spend on gas per month?

 There are some ways you can save gas so you don't have to visit the pumps as much.

 - Buy a gas cap with a lock.
 This won't help you save on gas, but it will protect your tank from thieves wanting to open up your tank to siphon your gas out.
 It's a small investment which could save you a lot.

-- Buy a vehicle with high MPG.
+- Buy a vehicle with high miles per gallon (MPG).
 This is considered a long term investment.
 When gas prices started to skyrocket, people turned in their Hummers for sensible cars.
-Buying a hybrid or a car with high MPG will save a lot on gas.
+Focus on those vehicles that give a good MPG.

 - Plan out your driving.
 If you have errands to run, places to go, etc. plan out your route accordingly.
 Google Maps is great at at planning out routes, offering alternative routes, and advising how many miles the trip will take.

 - Carpool.
 This requires no explanation.
 If you can carpool with others to work or other events, then do so.
 You can also use public transportation.